mahesh2247/allinonestoreapi/README.md

 On the right side of the screen check HTML output from the HTML tab.

 This API can also be run on Postman Locally.
-Clone the entire repository and run from localhost.
+Clone the entire repository and run from localhost http://127.0.0.1:5000/processjson.
 Open postman select body>raw>JSON and provide the input in JSON format and run from Postman using POST request.